 These uniquely flavorful fruits are also great for helping us feel more alert and focused.
 Bananas will help prevent kidney cancer, protect the eyes against macular degeneration, and help to increase calcium absorption too.

 In Asian countries, the strawberry has been deemed “the queen of fruits.”
 Not only do strawberries display a sweet and succulent taste, but they’re also a true superfood.

 Strawberries are great for boosting short-term memory.
 They’re also known to lower levels of CRP in the blood, a signal of inflammation in the body.

 Strawberries contain potassium, vitamin K, and magnesium, all essential for bone health and a variety of other functions.

-Strawberries also happen to be an excellent source of folate , vitamin C, fiber, and are high in free radical-fighting anthrocyanins.
-And while we’re on the subject of antioxidants, let’s not forget our next revitalizing powerfood on the list.
+Strawberries also happen to be an excellent source of folate, vitamin C, fiber and are high in free radical-fighting anthocyanins.
+And while we’re on the subject of antioxidants, let’s not forget our next revitalizing power food on the list.